skellis46/finger-pointing-moon/case-for-support.md

 solitude and collective
 use a practice -- it's how I come to understand things
 + practice-research: solitude practice (speculative _wildcard_)

+solitude practice: (leadership focused) One hour daily in solitude and silence - "doubts, or questions, or even just difficulties ... can only be found within--without distractions, without peer pressure, in solitude".[^deres2010] This component is speculative and unknown.
+It's a wildcard.

 But _Finger Pointing Moon_ is also a project in which the possibilities and limitations of leadership are built into the research design.
 It is a project _about_ leadership -- "a word to describe significant _actions_ enabling _change_ that is welcomed by affected _people_."[@bendell_leadership_2019] The concept and potential status of leadership is not a funding-led _container_ to bolster my claims to be a practice-research disciplinary leader.
 Rather, the overarching design is built around leadership that involves _actions_, _change_ and _people_.